Data Agent

 - No Restriction on Conversation Source

-Data Agent autonomously determines user intent based on the input content, breaks down user requirements, and performs hybrid searches within the user's authorized data scope across the dataset marketplace, app marketplace, and app creation.
-It then analyzes and queries data from the target data sources to provide answers.
+Data Agent will autonomously determine user intent based on the user's input, decompose user requirements, and perform hybrid retrieval from the Dataset Marketplace, App Marketplace, and App Creation within the user's authorized data scope.
+It will then analyze and query data from the target data sources to provide answers.

 - Complex Problem Decomposition

-Data Agent supports not only regular data query tasks but also allows users to input multiple questions at once, especially when there are logical relationships between them.
-Depending on the complexity of the requirements, Data Agent may perform one or multiple data queries.
+Data Agent not only supports conventional data query tasks but also allows users to input multiple questions at once, especially when there are logical dependencies between them.
+Data Agent will perform one or multiple data queries depending on the complexity of the requirements.

 - Context Awareness

-Data Agent can read the information of the logged-in account, seamlessly understanding indicative pronouns in user input (e.g., "my department" or other user attributes).
-Additionally, it can read the information of the page the user is currently viewing.
-When users are on specific pages such as data packages, datasets, or dashboards, the Agent will directly interact based on the information of the current page when handling data query requests.
+Data Agent can read the information of the logged-in account and seamlessly understand demonstrative pronouns in user input (such as "my department" and other user attributes).
+Additionally, it can read the page information the user is currently viewing.
+When the user is on a specific Data Package, Dataset, or Dashboard page, the Agent will interact directly based on the information of the current page when handling data queries and other requests.

-With these capabilities, Data Agent can transform into multiple roles, such as a visual creation assistant, metric creation assistant, or analyst assistant.
+With these capabilities, Data Agent can serve as a visual creation assistant, metric creation assistant, or analyst assistant, among other roles.

-After upgrading the Data Agent, Intelligent Query is no longer limited to a specific data range, and there is no need to manually select a range to start querying.
-This means the agent's tasks will involve finding content, performing ad-hoc analysis, or providing insights.
+After upgrading the Data Agent, intelligent data queries are no longer limited to a finite data scope, and manual selection of the scope is no longer required to initiate queries.
+This means the agent's tasks will involve content discovery, ad-hoc analysis, or insights.

-Data Agent allows users to create dashboards from scratch on the dashboard list page based on their needs or directly edit existing dashboards.
-Whether it's chart creation, adding filters, analyzing data with rich text reports, adjusting dashboard layouts, modifying colors, or performing batch operations on controls.
+Data Agent allows users to start creating a dashboard from scratch on the dashboard list page, or directly edit an existing dashboard.
+Whether it's chart creation, adding filters, analyzing data and adding rich text reports, or adjusting dashboard layout, modifying colors, or performing batch operations on controls.

 Intelligent Interpretation

-To facilitate business users in performing business data analysis, periodic reviews, and data interpretation using Data Agent, we have added the "Intelligent Interpretation" configuration and shortcut button.
-On the dashboard page, a "Intelligent Interpretation" button will appear in Data Agent.
-By clicking it, Data Agent will follow the pre-configured interpretation logic to perform real-time data queries, anomaly detection, decomposition, and drill-down, ultimately providing an interpretation report.
+To facilitate business users in conducting business data analysis, regular reviews, and data interpretation with Data Agent, we have added the "Intelligent Interpretation" configuration and shortcut button.
+On the Dashboard page, a "Intelligent Interpretation" button will appear in Data Agent.
+By clicking it, Data Agent will follow the pre-configured interpretation logic to perform real-time data queries, anomaly detection, decomposition, and drill-down, and finally provide an interpretation report.

-In the dashboard editing mode, you can click the dropdown menu in the upper-right corner to open the "Intelligent Interpretation Configuration."
-Here, users can configure fixed interpretation logic based on their business needs or click a button to let AI analyze the dashboard structure and data to generate an interpretation logic template.
-Each chart in the dashboard also supports individual interpretation logic configuration.
-The "Intelligent Interpretation" button in the upper-right corner of the chart control can be clicked to invoke Data Agent and send interpretation commands.
+When editing a dashboard, you can click to open the "Intelligent Interpretation Configuration" from the dropdown menu in the upper right corner.
+Here, users can configure fixed interpretation logic according to their business needs, or click a button to let AI analyze the dashboard structure and data to generate an interpretation logic template.
+Each chart on the dashboard also supports individual interpretation logic configuration.
+There is an "Intelligent Interpretation" button in the upper right corner of the chart widget; clicking it will invoke Data Agent and send an interpretation command.

-The Intelligent Interpretation feature leverages artificial intelligence technology to perform automated analysis on user-specified data ranges.
+The Intelligent Interpretation feature leverages artificial intelligence technology to perform automated analysis on user-specified data scopes.
 Its core capabilities and boundaries are as follows:

 - Data Query and Extraction: Quickly locate and extract relevant information from data sources based on user instructions or built-in analysis logic.

-- Data Summarization and Induction: Integrate, summarize, and condense query results across multiple dimensions to reveal key facts, patterns, and current states in the data.
+- Data Summarization and Induction: Integrate, aggregate, and condense query results across multiple dimensions to reveal key facts, patterns, and current status within the data.

-- Generate Descriptive Reports: Output analysis results in the form of structured reports or concise text summaries, helping users understand "what happened in the past" and "what the current situation is."
+- Generate Descriptive Reports: Output analysis results in the form of structured reports or concise text summaries to help users understand "what happened in the past" and "what the current situation is."

 Note that Intelligent Interpretation does not perform predictive inference.
 This feature strictly analyzes existing and historical data, and its output is a description and summary of established facts.
 It cannot predict future data trends, business outcomes, or any probabilistic events that have not yet occurred.